Arizona's Big-City Destination

 Phoenix's first inhabitants are the focus of the Pueblo Grande Museum , near Sky Harbor Airport.
 This museum and the surrounding ruins offer a fascinating look at the Ancestral Desert People, who lived here for more than 1,500 years.
 You can walk through the ruins of a village that was mysteriously abandoned in the 15th century.
 The site artifacts on display are as interesting as the ruins; an outdoor trail leads to reconstructed and furnished Hohokam-style houses.

-From the trail at the 47-acre Center for Archaeology & Society: Deer Valley Petroglyph Preserve in Hedgpeth Hills, you can see more than 1,500 petroglyphs on hundreds of boulders.
+From the trail at the 47-acre Deer Valley Petroglyph Preserve in Hedgpeth Hills, you can see more than 1,500 petroglyphs on hundreds of boulders.
 Some of the religiously significant petroglyphs at this sacred site were carved into the rocks more than 5,000 years ago; many animal motifs tell hunting stories.
-Before you start on the trail, rent binoculars to get an up-close look at these ancient and revered works of art.
+Before you travel the trail, rent binoculars to get an up-close look at these ancient and revered works of art.

 Nearby Scottsdale, on the east side of the valley, isn't the Wild West town it was a century ago.
-Now it's more 5th Avenue than Five Bar Ranch, and the only wagons you'll see are SUVs.
+With a plethora of shops and local restaurants, it's now more 5th Avenue than Five Bar Ranch, and the only wagons you'll see are SUVs.
 The daringly designed Scottsdale Museum of Contemporary Art is the cream of the city's crop of art galleries.
 The valley's foremost purveyor of modern art displays a variety of styles—abstract, cubist, expressionist—along with quite a few works featuring cowboys and Native Americans.
 The Wild West lives on in Scottsdale.

-Get out of town and hit the dusty desert road.
+Get out of town and hit the dusty desert road in search of fun places to go.
 Starting in Apache Junction, drive the Apache Trail , which was built as a road in 1905 to carry supplies to Roosevelt Dam.
 The route loops around the Superstition Mountains , home to the legendary Lost Dutchman Gold Mine (see Insider Info).
-Beyond Lost Dutchman State Park , the road twists, turns and climbs through saguaro cactus-studded foothills before arriving at pretty Canyon Lake , where you can take a cruise on The Dolly Steamboat .
+Beyond Lost Dutchman State Park , the road twists, turns and climbs through saguaro cactus-studded foothills before arriving at pretty Canyon Lake .
 Up next is Tortilla Flat, a tiny “town” with a restaurant and general store.
 Beyond here, the road is unpaved (suitable for a passenger car), and the scenery is a knockout: deep gorges, vertigo-inducing cliffs and windblown grasslands.
 (Caution: If it's raining or you're an inexperienced driver, do not attempt to drive past Tortilla Flat).

 If you're a stickler for authenticity, check out the 90-acre Pioneer Arizona Living History Museum .
 Located north of Phoenix off I-17, this collection of mostly-original pioneer buildings will give you a taste of what life was like before iPhones and Xboxes (the horror!).
 Pick out a cowboy hat or bonnet at the Mercantile gift shop, and then immerse yourself in simpler times as costumed interpreters go about their 19th-century routines and gunslingers stage mock shootouts.